At 49 years old, I embarked on an unexpected path:

 The days of continuing to challenge myself on YouTube and the feeling that I couldn't stop

-For several years now, I have been uploading videos of the scenery and natural sounds of the Seto Inland Sea to YouTube.
+For several years now, I've been sharing videos of the scenery and natural sounds of the Setouchi region on YouTube.

-Although it is a modest channel, I have continued with the desire to "change my life" and "let people around the world experience the Seto Inland Sea."
+Although it's a modest channel in terms of scale, I've continued it with the desire to "change my own life" and "let someone in the world experience the Setouchi region."

-However, filming is dependent on the weather and the number of views is unstable,
+However, filming was dependent on the weather, and the number of views was unstable.

-but I still couldn't give up on my dream of becoming a YouTube success.
+Even so, I couldn't give up on my dream of succeeding on YouTube.

 Uber Eats: The Rational Choice for YouTube